dickinson-comp491-fall2023/comp491-fa2023-web/hw/index.md

 ## Instructions for individual assignments

+Some of the assignments refer to the [Basic milestones for the capstone project](milestones.md) page.

 * [Assignments NQP1-7: Discussion notes, questions, and participation](NQP.docx)
 * [Assignment HW1: Slack, wiki, Git](HW1-slack-wiki-git.docx)
 * [Assignment HW2: Project exploration](HW2-project-exploration.docx)